What Is Pooled Distribution? Benefits and Challenges

-It seems like the cost of shipping your goods rises every single day, huh?
+It seems like the cost of shipping your goods rises every single day, doesn't it?

 Well, that's because it is.
 With fuel prices skyrocketing across the nation and a shortage of available truck drivers, shipping prices are higher than ever before.
-And it is the shippers who must eat all those extra costs.
+And it is you, the shipper, who must eat all those extra costs.

-Of course, there are a variety of shipping modes that most carriers offer that is aimed at rectifying this very issue.
-Or at the very least, minimizing it.
+Of course, you have a variety of shipping modes available from most carriers that aim to rectify this very issue.
+Or at the very least, minimize it.
 One of the most overlooked, yet most efficient ways of saving some money is through the use of pooled distribution.

 If you've never heard of pooled distribution before, just stick with us and read through the rest of this blog post.
-Because today we are going to be talking about what pooled distribution is and some of the hurdles you may face.
-More importantly, we are going to discuss some ways to get over those same hurdles.
+In this post, we're going to talk about what pooled distribution is and some of the hurdles you may face.
+More importantly, we'll discuss some ways to get over those same hurdles.

 Have you ever heard of the co-op concept in farming?
 Well, the pooled distribution shipping concept is quite similar.
 Instead of investing cash or commodities into shared resources with like-minded individuals or companies, you're simply sharing space in a shipping container.

-The pooled distribution platform is essentially the process of combining several, independent LTL shipments into a single truckload shipment.
+The pooled distribution platform is essentially a form of consolidated freight, combining several independent LTL shipments into a single truckload shipment.
 The concept also works with receiving products, where multiple companies or individuals in the same region pool their resources to receive products from multiple sources at once.

 Let's look at an example of this...